drlogan42/drlogan42.github.io/about.md

 ## Hydejack

 A boutique Jekyll theme for hackers, nerds, and academics.
+With More to come!
 {:.lead}

 1. this list will be replaced by the toc